CNMAT/OpenSoundControl.org/spec-1_0.md

 OSC Message to determine whether that OSC Message is lacking an OSC Type Tag String.)

-This table lists the correspondance between each OSC Type Tag and the type of its corresponding OSC Argument:
+This table lists the correspondence between each OSC Type Tag and the type of its corresponding OSC Argument:

   ------------------ ------------------------------------